 We see Adam change his tune about women pretty quickly.
-In Genesis 2:23 he utters a beautiful poem upon the creation of Eve: “This at last is bone of my bones and flesh of my flesh; she shall be called Woman, because she was taken out of Man.”
-But by Genesis 3:12, as soon as he is confronted for his sin of eating fruit from the forbidden tree, he passes the buck: “The woman whom you gave to be with me, she gave me fruit of the tree, and I ate.”
+In Genesis 2:23 he utters a beautiful poem upon the creation of Eve: This at last is bone of my bones and flesh of my flesh; she shall be called Woman, because she was taken out of Man.
+But by Genesis 3:12, as soon as he is confronted for his sin of eating fruit from the forbidden tree, he passes the buck: The woman whom you gave to be with me, she gave me fruit of the tree, and I ate.

-Its as if he is saying, “Lord, why did you give me this woman?
-I could have done better without her.”
-And let’s face it — even today men may be no closer to figuring out women.
-I think of Billy Joels song Shes Always A Woman” and concur that we are complicated.
+Its as if he is saying, Lord, why did you give me this woman?
+I could have done better without her.
+And lets face it even today men may be no closer to figuring out women.
+I think of Billy Joels song Shes Always A Woman and concur that we are complicated.
 But it seems all of us are a bit confused about gender distinctiveness and roles these days.
 What makes a woman a woman and a man a man?
 Are we to emphasize our differences or pretend like we are all the same?

 While society is trying to figure out if gender is a biological trait or something we feel from within, the church is also struggling with the purpose of our design.
 We have all kinds of resources now for so-called biblical womanhood and biblical manhood.
 Some of it is helpful, and yet some of it adds to the frustration.
 Many women feel sidelined, left to contribute in the nursery, childrens classes, and the nebulous world of womens ministries.

 While society is trying to figure out if gender is a biological trait or something we feel from within, the church is also struggling with the purpose of our design.

 Also, many feel like they do not fit into the box thats promoted as biblical womanhood.
 Single women feel left out because womens roles tend to focus heavily on being a wife and mother.
 Women who are athletic, business oriented, or who dont like crafts and casseroles may not feel like they are feminine enough according to their churchs culture.
-And what if a woman wants to talk theology outside of the “pink” verses in Scripture?
-It’s easy to generalize the differences between men and women, and then reduce our roles to stereotypes.
+And what if a woman wants to talk theology outside of the pink verses in Scripture?
+Its easy to generalize the differences between men and women, and then reduce our roles to stereotypes.
 We should be careful not to attach mere cultural ideas to womanhood.

 And yet, there are real differences between men and women, both biologically and in some of our roles.
 A man cannot be a daughter or a sister.
 God created male and female, and it was very good.
-But sometimes we are left wondering with Adam: “Why did you give me this woman?”
+But sometimes we are left wondering with Adam: Why did you give me this woman?
 Even women are asking, what is our role in the church?
 How can our differences truly complement according to Gods design?
 And are we really that different, after all?

 Designed for What?

 We know the godly answer to why woman was created.
-It’s right there in Scripture: “So God created man in his own image, in the image of God he created him; male and female he created them” (Genesis 1:27).
+Its right there in Scripture: So God created man in his own image, in the image of God he created him; male and female he created them (Genesis 1:27).
 Together, men and women make up the image of God.

 This is profound.
 Adam and Eve are not given two different missions.
 They are both responsible to carry out the cultural mandate (Genesis 1:26).
 They are to expand the garden-temple of Eden, thereby expanding Gods presence throughout the earth.

 And yet, men and women are not androgynous beings.
-We get another angle to Gods design in creation in Genesis 2: “Then the Lord God said, ‘It is not good that man should be alone; I will make him a helper fit for him’” (v.
+We get another angle to Gods design in creation in Genesis 2: Then the Lord God said, It is not good that man should be alone; I will make him a helper fit for him (v.
 18).
 Unfortunately, this verse has lost some of its helpfulness with the English translation and our own cultural context.
 When I hear the word helper, I immediately think of the jobs we give our children to make them feel like they are contributing, while distracting and preventing them from getting hurt doing the real work.
 Well tell the little ones to pick up the sticks in the yard, but we arent going to turn them loose on the mower.
 They can wear an apron, fetch some ingredients, and even give them a stir, but we arent going to let them use the sharp knives or retrieve the dish from the hot oven.

 The Hebrew word ezer is far more meaningful than our interpretation, helper.
 It is a word used throughout the Old Testament, mostly in a military context, referring to Gods rescue and salvation for Israel.
-Author John McKinley proposes that “necessary ally” is a better interpretation of ezer, one that takes note of the analogy God shows us in Scripture.
-This also moves us away from the inferior connotations of “helper” while biblically upholding the value of the woman in her relationship with man.
-In his work “Necessary Allies: God as Ezer, Woman as Ezer, McKinley notes:
+Author John McKinley proposes that necessary ally is a better interpretation of ezer, one that takes note of the analogy God shows us in Scripture.
+This also moves us away from the inferior connotations of helper while biblically upholding the value of the woman in her relationship with man.
+In his work Necessary Allies: God as Ezer, Woman as Ezer, McKinley notes:

 The issue in ezer is neither equality nor subordination, but distinction and relatedness.
 She is to be for the man as an ally to benefit him in the work they were given to do.
 Just as ezer tells of Gods relatedness to Israel as the necessary support for survival and military perils, the woman is the ally to the man, without which he cannot succeed or survive.
 Unlike helper, that could seem optional, and allow the man to think hes otherwise adequate for his task without the women, the distinction of ally marks the mans dependence upon her contribution.
 This dependence is plain when we consider Israels need for Gods contribution as her ally.

 What sort of ally is the woman to the man?
 She is a necessary ally, the sort without which he cannot fulfill humanitys mission.
 Certainly the woman as a necessary ally fits for the mission of family building.
 The pairing of the two terms ezer and kenegdo brings a meaning that is larger than gender complementarity and union for building a family; necessary ally brings into view the joint Emission for which the male and female are created to rule Gods earthly kingdom.

 This interpretation shows the necessity of a womans strength, value, and contribution as it corresponds to the usage of the same word, ezer, describing God.
 It also insinuates how things will go badly if woman is not functioning properly to her design.
 As Billy Joels song warns us, woman can bring out the very best in men, or the very worst.
 We see this in the beginning of Genesis.

 And the effects of the fall throw a major wrench into the way women and men relate to one another.
 But it doesnt change the purpose of our design or the value God has placed on us as image bearers.
 You would think this would all be easily cleared up by the time we reach the Gospels.
 And yet Jesus encounter with the woman at the well is provocative in more ways than one.

-“Why are you talking with her?”
+Why are you talking with her?

 Christs disciples didnt dare utter the question that had to be on their minds.
 The setting is familiar to us, but it was downright shocking to them.
 Their Master had decided against the regular route the Jews took to avoid passing through Samaria.
 And when they find Him in this despised location, they see He has plopped down at a well to talk theology with a Samaritan woman.

 Their feelings are understandable.
 Jews of that time despised Samaritans as idolatrous and unclean.
-And here is the Savior drinking from a Samaritan’s vessel.
+And here is the Savior drinking from a Samaritans vessel.
 Not only that, she is a woman.
 None of this makes sense.
 Women were not worthy of such discourse.
 And it was unsuitable for Him to be chatting her up in the middle of the day.

 So of course the disciples are silently wondering whats going on.
 And yet John notes that they didnt speak their minds.
 I imagine, as they wisely held their tongues to let Christ Himself reveal His purpose, their facial expressions said it all.

 And I wonder how much of the conversation they heard?
 I wonder because Jesus words are more shocking than the scene itself.
-After conversing with the women about the gift of God, her own sin, right worship, and the coming of the Messiah, Jesus reveals Himself to her saying, “I who speak to you am he” (4:26b).
+After conversing with the women about the gift of God, her own sin, right worship, and the coming of the Messiah, Jesus reveals Himself to her saying, I who speak to you am he (4:26b).
 This is the only place in Scripture that Jesus reveals Himself so clearly before his trial and it was to a sinful Samaritan woman.
-Next we read, “Just then the disciples came back” (4:27a).
+Next we read, Just then the disciples came back (4:27a).

 This revelation caused the woman to drop her pitcher and run to tell the whole town to come and see Him.
 Many believed because of her testimony.
 But this woman didnt merely expound her testimony to the Samaritans, drawing attention to herself.
-She led them to Christ, “and many more believed because of his word” (4:41).
+She led them to Christ, and many more believed because of his word (4:41).

 I love this section of Scripture.
 Jesus invests in this sinful woman, even while He is physically exhausted.
 They talked about true worship.
 This is on the minds of many women today.
 How can we participate in true worship?
 Jesus explains that true worship is in spirit and in truth.
 Notice that He presses her to confront her own sin.
 How can there be true worship with all this sin?
 We, too, need to look at our own selfish ambitions and false idols.
 We need to be called to repentance.
 But He then reveals the answer in a way she couldnt have imagined.
 He reveals Himself.
-In Christ, this woman can truly worship, “for ‘In Him we live and move and have our being’” (Acts 17:28a).
-The subject of this interaction has nothing to do with our roles as men and women; it’s about Jesus Christ.
+In Christ, this woman can truly worship, for In Him we live and move and have our being (Acts 17:28a).
+The subject of this interaction has nothing to do with our roles as men and women; its about Jesus Christ.

 Our Worthy Role